 - Your consent – This is where you have given us explicit permission to process personal information for a given purpose.
 For example, if you complete one of our website forms or request information from us.
 In this scenario, you also have the right to withdraw this consent at any time.

 - Legitimate interest – This is where we have a legitimate interest, as a business, to process personal data.
-For instance, in case of a breach of our policies or when we need to collect personal data in case of payment defaults etc.
+For instance, in case of a breach of our policies or when we need to collect personal data in order to enforce claims arising from defaults etc.

 - Contractual requirement – This is where we have to process personal data to meet our contractual obligations or services requested from us under legal agreements or because you have asked us to take the required steps to enter into a contract.

 - Legal obligation – This is where we have to process personal data in order to comply with the law, such as anti-money laundering obligations (AML).

 We only disclose and share personal data in order to provide the services requested or when we need to rely for certain services on third parties which ensure adequate levels of compliance, security and business expertise.
 In general, these are: